 - When the thought-waves are stilled we abide in our real nature

-- At other times, when we are not in the state of yoga, we remain identified with the thought waves our minds.
+- At other times, when we are not in the state of yoga, we remain identified with the thought waves in our minds

-- There are five kinds of thought-waves – some are painful, others are not painful.
-These are known as sheyas and preyas respectively
+- There are five kinds of thought-waves: Some are painful, others are not painful.
+These are known as shreyas and preyas respectively

 - These five kinds of thought-waves are: right knowledge, wrong knowledge, verbal delusion, sleep and memory

 - The right kinds of knowledge are: direct perception, inference, scriptural testimony

 - Wrong knowledge is knowledge that is false and not based on the true nature of the object being observed

 - Verbal delusion arises when words do not correspond to reality

 - Dreamless sleep is a wave of thought about nothingness.

 - Memory is when perceived objects are not forgotten, but come back to consciousness.